 Double glazing offers flexibility, and thus, several options for windows of large sizes and distinct shapes and positions.
 In this post, we will be introducing glazing to guide your decisions when you are choosing the doors and windows for your next building project or house extension.

-Glass, which has been used in windows’ design over time, has been identified as a poor insulator due to their thickness.
-Glass windows are just a few millimeters thick.
+Glass, which has been used in windows’ design over time, has been identified as a poor insulator due to its thickness.
+Glass windows are just a few millimetres thick.
 Hence, they cannot prevent the passage of hot and cold air.
 The implication of this is poor climate control and high heating costs.
-To fix this problem, experts came up with the double glazing technology.
+To fix this problem, experts came up with the double-glazing technology.

 With double glazing, two panes of glass are combined with an air gap in between, and this arrangement improves the insulating property of the glass.
 Thus, the interior temperature can be better regulated.
 Users of the double glazing technology end up spending less on heating and cooling during winter and summer respectively.

 There is always a heat flow, via the weakest parts of a building, when there is a difference in the interior and exterior temperatures.
 Such weak parts include uninsulated ceilings, floorboard cracks, doors, and windows.
 The flow of heat is inward during the summer, and outward during the winter.

 The fundamental role of double glazing is to reduce heat flow while improving the energy efficiency of your home.
 The windows offer increased insulation and thickness due to the combination of the two panes of glass, thus reducing the possibilities of heat flow.
 Also, there is a form of barrier, provided by the air gap between the two panes, which traps the outgoing or incoming heat.
 A hot material has rapidly moving molecules and will spread heat faster.
 Since air molecules are well spread out, they spread heat at a slower speed compared to the molecules of a solid mass (e.g., bricks or timber).
 Thus, the presence of the air gap ensures that heat doesn’t pass through the window.